Skip to main content

 What you can import

-The CSV upload supports four record types:
+The CSV upload supports five record types:

 • Prospect — Create prospect households with people, contact details, and addresses.